If you own property in Ontario, you pay property taxes every year to fund services like:

 - Interim Tax Levy-By-Law (outlines how interim taxes are calculated)

-A certified tax certificate may be ordered by written request to the municipal office.
+A tax certificate may be ordered by emailing, @email or faxing, 519-227-4998 your request.
 The following information must by included in the request:

 - Owner(s) Name